akostrik/CPP_module_42/README.md

 * can't be instanciated
 * can't be inherited
 * should have constructors / destructors au a usual class ?
-* usage: to group methods ... для группирования связанных по смыслу методов, свойств и полей
+* usage: to group ressembling methods, proprieties and fields
 * usage: prevent writing instance members/methods

 ### static not member function